lochnerr/certbot/README.md

     -d $SERVER --dry-run
 ```

-You then can run the container daemon to perform the renewals with:
+You then can run the container daemon to perform the renewals with the following.
+A port (-p 80:80)
+directive is only required if standalone mode was used to create the certificate(s).
 ```bash
 sudo docker run -d --rm -p 80:80 \
   -v /etc/letsencrypt:/etc/letsencrypt \